Pi-hils/CV/README.md

 <p align="center">
 I am an ambitious, creative and self-motivated <strong>Full Stack Developer</strong> who enjoys solving complex problems and helping my team to succeed.
-As I take genuine pleasure in dissecting concepts to examine what works best and why it works or does not work, I decided to study at one of Europe's leading coding bootcamp, Makers Academy.</p>
+As I take genuine pleasure in dissecting concepts to examine what works best and why it works or does not work, I decided to study at one of Europe's leading coding bootcamps, Makers Academy.</p>

+## My Motivation
+<p align="center">During covid-19 pandemic, I tried to find ways in which I could be of help to others, hence along with 2 others, we created a web directory for victims of domestic abuse called <a href=https://github.com/Pi-hils/Maia>Maia</a>.
+As I was in the midst of completing a HTML, CSS course with <a href=https://codefirstgirls.org.uk/>Code First Girls</a>, I decided to bring the knowledge accumulated from the few weeks of the course onto the project.
+We spent our evenings(after work) and weekends doing standups and continuing with our project.
+Although we were all beginners with no background in programming, I found those few days really exciting and took pride each evening in learning and completing the project.
+Not only did this project solidify my motivation to transition into programming, but it gave me a sense of purpose.</p>

 <p align="center">I am looking for opportunities where I can continue to learn, whilst solving real-world problems with a team of ambitious people.
 </p>